tapuia/rust-book-pt-br/src/ch04-01-what-is-ownership.md

 > data (as it is on the stack) rather than farther away (as it can be on the
 > heap).
 Allocating a large amount of space on the heap can also take time.
 >
-> Acessar dados na heap é mais lento do que acessar dados na stack, porque você
+> Acessar dados na heap é mais lento do que acessar dados na pilha, porque você
 > precisa seguir um ponteiro para chegar lá.
 Processadores de hoje em dia são
 > mais rápidos se não precisarem pular tanto de um lugar para outro na memória.
 > Continuando com a analogia, considere um garçom no restaurante anotando os